-Following his graduation from law school, Mr. Shapiro served as law clerk to the Honorable Ira E. Kreizman, J.S.C., retired.
+Following his graduation from law school, Larry served as law clerk to the Honorable Ira E. Kreizman, J.S.C., retired.

-Mr. Shapiro is a member of the Monmouth County Bar Association and has served on the Unauthorized Practice of Law and Membership Committees.
-He is a member of the New Jersey State Bar Association and the District IX Ethics Committee.
+Larry is a member of the Monmouth Bar Association and has served on the Unauthorized Practice of Law, Membership and Chancery Practice committees.

-He is a lifelong resident of West Long Branch where he currently resides with his wife and two daughters.
-He is involved in coaching youth sports, is a past President of the Monmouth County Volunteer Center, a past Board Member of Family and Children’s Services of Monmouth County, a present member of the Board of Monmouth Park Charities and is on the executive board of his synagogue.
+Larry has served as an adjunct professor of business law at Monmouth University and is currently a member of the university’s business council.
+A lifelong resident of West Long Branch, he has been involved in coaching youth sports, and he is a past president of the Monmouth County Volunteer Center, as well as a former board member of Family and Children’s Services of Monmouth County and Monmouth Park Charities.
+He has also served on the executive board and as president of his synagogue.

 Dickinson School of Law, J.D., 1994